Tanzawa Mountains: Wildlife and flora

 The landscape of the Tanzawa Mountains consists of rivers, streams, forests, mountains, valleys, and ridges.
 Like much of Japan, the moist climate allows for lush vegetation which offers habitats for a variety of wildlife.

 The forestry is mixed and consisting of nearly half of the trees coniferous and the other half deciduous.
 The coniferous trees include Japanese cedar (杉) and Hinoki cypress (檜), and are mainly seen in the lower altitudes near the valleys.
 The deciduous trees include Japanese mountain maple (山紅葉) and Japanese beech, and are more common in the higher altitudes.
 Flowers can be found throughout the year, such as Rhododendron.

 The area is populated with Japanese deer (鹿), Japanese raccoon dog (狸), Japanese flying squirrel and Japanese serow.
 There is also the Asiatic black bear throughout the mountains.
-Additionally, hundreds of species of birds such as kingfisher.
+Additionally, hundreds of species of birds such as white-backed woodpecker and Japanese pygmy woodpecker.
 Along the river banks, frogs and lizards can be commonly found.